amlomax/agNDVI/README.md

 github: amlomax

 ### Summary
 For this project I want to utilize NDVI data to assess vegetation health of an agricultural area (Merced, CA).
 I want to then complete an correlation analysis to determine the impact of Climate Smart initiatives.
+I am also comparing whether or not topographic differences influence the correlations.
+I am comparing 2017, 2020, and 2023.

 ### Objectives
 * Have NDVI as a foundation for agricultural management